Graduate Certificate of Health (Scheduled Medicines)

 You may be able to apply for scholarships to help with your study costs.

-- USQ requires written confirmation that the applicant is currently practicing as a Registered Nurse and can complete required hours of clinical mentorship in their workplace.
+- USQ requires written confirmation that the applicant is currently practicing as a RN and can complete required hours of clinical mentorship in their workplace.

 English Language Requirements